dojo/docs/dojo/declare.rst

 The exact algorithm of an instance initialization for chained constructors:

-#.
-If the first argument of constructor is an object and it has ``preamble()`` property, it is called with ``arguments`` pseudo-array in ``this`` context.
-If it returns a *truthy* value it will be used as a new set of arguments for all superclass constructors. **Please don't use this feature!
-It is error-prone, slows down the initialization, and it is deprecated since 1.4!**
-#.
-If the class has its own ``preamble()`` method, it is called with ``arguments`` pseudo-array in ``this`` context.
-If it returns a *truthy* value it will be used as a new set of arguments for all superclass constructors. **Please don't use this feature!
-It is error-prone, slows down the initialization, and it is deprecated since 1.4!**
-#.
-Superclass constructors are called recursively with original arguments, which could be overridden or modified by two passes of ``preamble()`` described above.
-#.
-The class own constructor is called with original arguments (unless they were modified indirectly by ``preamble()`` or superclass constructors).
-#.
-When all constructors are finished, and the instance is initialized, ``postscript()`` method is called with original arguments of the top-most constructor (unless they were modified indirectly by ``preamble()`` or superclass constructors).

 Notes:

 * A good practice for constructors is to avoid modifications of its arguments.
 It ensures that other classes can access original values, and allows to play nice when the class is used as a building block for other classes.
-* If you do need to modify arguments of superclass constructors consider `Manual constructor chaining`_ as a better alternative to ``preamble()``.
+* If you do need to modify arguments of superclass constructors consider :ref:`Manual constructor chaining` as a better alternative to ``preamble()``.
 * If a class doesn't use ``preamble()`` it switches the initialization to the fast path making an instantiation substantially faster.
 * For historical reasons ``preamble()`` is called for classes without a constructor and even for the last class in the superclass list, which doesn't have a superclass.